BitWeb/docker-gradle-awscli/README.md

 Supported Java versions: 8, 11, 17, 21, 25.

-If the version you need is not available, or you need different architecture, please contact Bitweb at [tech@bitweb.ee](mailto:tech@bitweb.ee).
+If the version you need is not available, or you need different architecture, please file an issue in this repository.
+Pull requests are also very welcome.

 # Usage in Bitbucket Pipelines